Maya Moore

-Maya April Moore (born June 11, 1989) is an American former professional basketball player.
-Naming her their inaugural Performer of the Year in 2017, Sports Illustrated called Moore the greatest winner in the history of women's basketball.
+Maya April Moore (born June 11, 1989) is an American social justice advocate and former professional basketball player.
+Naming her their inaugural Performer of the Year in 2017, Sports Illustrated called Moore the "greatest winner in the history of women's basketball".
+Moore was selected for the Women's Basketball Hall of Fame in 2024.
+In 2025, Moore was selected to be inducted into the Naismith Memorial Basketball Hall of Fame.